 Status LED Description

 Steady Red The camera is not initialized.

-Fast Flashing Orange The camera is transmitting image data.
+Fast Flashing Green The camera is transmitting image data.

-Steady Green A Camera Link stands by.

-Table 9-24 Status LED
+Table 9-23 Status LED

 9.18 Test Pattern

 To check whether the camera operates normally or not, it can be set to output test patterns generated in the camera, instead of image data from the image sensor.
 Four types of test patterns are available; images with different values in horizontal direction (Grey Horizontal Ramp), images with different values in diagonal direction (Grey Diagonal Ramp), moving images with different values in diagonal direction (Grey Diagonal Ramp Moving) and images with different values in horizontal direction output from the image sensor (Sensor Specific).